Looking for a community service opportunity like no other?

 When you volunteer, you will talk to a firefighter who will make sure you meet the basic criteria for membership, answer any questions you have, and give you an application form.
 Once you submit an application at our monthly meeting, a one-month probationary period will begin.
 During this time, you will join us for trainings and start to learn the ropes.
 At our monthly meeting the month after you apply, you will be eligible to join our department.

 What is Expected of Me?

-It is expected that every member will respond to all calls they are available to answer, and be present for trainings, meetings, and fundraising events whenever possible.
-We understand that work and family commitments may take precedence, all we ask for is a good-faith effort.
+It is expected that every member will respond to all calls they are available to answer, attend department meetings regularly, and train with us.
+We understand that work and family commitments will take precedence sometimes– we all have jobs and families, too.
+We require firefighters to log a minimum of 24 training hours each year.
 We expect all members to learn and follow department procedures, and to adopt the professional demeanor and can-do attitude that is the hallmark of our agency.

 Do I Need Firefighting Experience?

 No!
 All you need is commitment and a willingness to learn.

 Nope.
 Pawlet is an all-volunteer outfit.
 Everyone on our department donates their time without compensation.
 Most of us find that serving is a reward unto itself.
 You will get some awesome t-shirts and a cool license plate for your vehicle, too.